Point Plotter | Cartesian & Polar Point Grapher

 Labeling Axes

 To label an axis, click on the icon at the top right of the canvas.
 Type in any number for which you want to label the axes, and press the Label button.
-You can also use constants like π, or even constant expressions such as 1+3π/2.
+The point grapher allows you to use constants like π, or even constant expressions such as 1+3π/2 to label an axis.

 Rotating Axes

-Our graphing software offers a unique feature: axis rotation.
-This allows you to visualize the graph of a given set of points in the oblique (non-perpendicular) coordinate system.
-To rotate an axis, click on the icon at the top right of the canvas, and then enter the angles by which you want to rotate an axis and press the Rotate button.
+Our graphing software is the world's only point plotter that allows you to rotate axes.
+This unique feature allows you to visualize the graph of a given set of points in the oblique (non-perpendicular) coordinate system.
+To rotate an axis, click on the icon at the top right of the canvas, and then enter the angles by which you want to rotate each axis and press the Rotate button.
 The axis will rotate and the graphs will be redrawn to reflect the rotation.
+Our point plotter also allows you to use your mouse to rotate an axis by dragging it—see below to learn how.

 Copying & Saving Graphs

 1. Click the Copy/Save graph button.
-This will create a copy of all the graphs on the canvas (graphing area) which will appear as an image below the graphing calculator..
+The point plotter will create an image of all graphs on the canvas (graphing area), which will appear below the plotter.

 2. Right-click on the image and select the appropriate option from the context menu.
 Depending on your device and preferences, you might be able to: